NomanZulfiqar/serverless-cicd-pipeline/README.md

 # serverless-cicd-pipeline
 Hello:
-Its a repo for checking our FYP Project
+Its a repo for checking our FYP Project...